 I’m so excited for our orchestra next year!
 This will be the largest Plano West Orchestra in history.
 Let’s make it a great year!

-The concert will be on May 24 at 6:30pm.
+The concert will be on May 23 at 6:30pm.
 The senior performance will be the last piece on the program, so it will happen at some point after 8:30pm.
-You will need to be in the orchestra room as Chamber Orchestra is performing their final piece (Bohemian Rhapsody) – a student will come and bring you to where you need to be.
+You will need to be in the orchestra room as Chamber Orchestra is performing their final piece (Disney Medley) – a student will come and bring you to where you need to be.
 Attire is casual…. if you have an old orchestra t-shirt, wear that!

-We began this tradition last year, and we had some kinks.
-We’ve learned from that, and we’re making some changes.
-This year, alumni will actually setup on the auditorium floor down in front of the stage.
+We began this tradition two years ago, and we’ve worked out most of the kinks.
+The biggest difference this year from the past is that alumni will setup on the auditorium floor down in front of the stage.

 If you want to participate, print out the music at the link above.
 (All piano and percussion parts will be covered by PWSH students.
 Do not print these parts) You will need to provide your own instruments.
 If you’re a cello or bass player, we MIGHT have a limited number of instruments to lend.
 Please email PWSH Orchestra Director Ryan Ross at firstname.lastname@example.org to inquire on a possible instrument-borrow.
 Violins – you can choose if you play Violin 1 or 2.

 As marked in the music, the piece will begin with only seniors playing on stage.
 At measure 31, we will repeat back to 14, and on the repeat alumni will join.
 From there, the entire group will play to the end.